legal and privacy

 How you can protect your data

-- Check your social media settings > Scammers may obtain personal information about you, your friends or family from social media to make their scams more convincing.
-Limit the amount of personal information (such as birthdays or addresses) that you share on social media or consider changing your settings to a private account so your posts aren’t visible to strangers
+Scammers may obtain personal information about you or your friends and family from social media to make their scams more convincing.
+Limit the amount of personal information you share online and consider altering your settings to make your account as private as possible to strangers.

-If you’re ever worried about the security of your felix account, please do not hesitate to contact us through any of the methods listed in this article > Ensuring that your security information and personal details are safe
+If you’re ever worried about the security of your felix account, don’t hesitate to contact us through live chat on the felix mobile app or website, WhatsApp or Facebook Messenger.

 Did you find it helpful?
 Yes No